ecoto/iiif_downloader/README.md

 ## Requirements

-This software runs over Python 2.7 but should be easily portable to Python 3.
+This software runs over Python 2.7 (at least 2.7.12) but should be easily portable to Python 3.
 It is advised  to create a python virtual environment.
 Use the following to install the dependencies:

 ```
 pip install -r requirements.txt